 - Feelings of isolation.
 Because you feel overwhelmed and exhausted by your job, you start distancing yourself from other people.
 Social isolation translates into loneliness, which can aggravate burnout.

 - Feelings of depression and anxiety.
 These feelings are usually related to coding and your job, but you can notice them around other aspects of your life as well.
-If you want to find out more about how developers can deal with anxiety, read our dedicated article on this.

 - Reduced work performance.
 Burnout causes difficulty in concentrating, which can notably affect work performance.
 This can, in turn, lead to a lack of accomplishment and feelings of ineffectiveness.